 Te Kōhaka o Tūhaitara Trust is a registered charity responsible for the rehablitation and management of Tūhaitara Coastal Park.

 The Trust is run by six trustees, three appointed by Te Runanga o Ngāi Tahu and three by Waimakariri District Council.
-The Trust employs a fulltime General Manager and a part time Secretary
+The Trust employs a fulltime General Manager, a part time Secretary and ranger staff.

 The Park was established as an outcome of the settlement between Te Runanga o Ngāi Tahu and the Crown with the lands being gifted to the people of New Zealand.